StarID¶

 data set.
 This is typically dependent on both the detector and the exposure length of the image under consideration.

-The minimum star magnitude to query from the star catalogue.
+The minimum star magnitude to query from the star catalog.

 This specifies how dim stars are expected to be in the